budzynskikarol/on-off-switch/README.md

-# On / Off Switch - Karol Budzyński
+# On / Off Switch

 Project created in HTML, CSS, JavaScript